unjs/defu/README.md

 ### Remarks

 - `object` and `defaults` are not modified
-- `null` and `undefined` values are skipped same as [defaults-deep](https://www.npmjs.com/package/defaults-deep).
-Please use either [omit-deep](http://npmjs.com/package/omit-deep) or [lodash.defaultsdeep](https://www.npmjs.com/package/lodash.defaultsdeep) if you need to preserve.
+- `null` and `undefined` values are skipped.
+Please use [defaults-deep](https://www.npmjs.com/package/defaults-deep) or [omit-deep](http://npmjs.com/package/omit-deep) or [lodash.defaultsdeep](https://www.npmjs.com/package/lodash.defaultsdeep) if you need to preserve or different behavior.
 - Assignment of `__proto__` and `constructor` keys will be skipped to prevent security issues with object pollution.
 - Will concat `array` values (if default property is defined)
 ```js